 5 Best Dive Sites in Ha'apai(c) Tonga Ministry of Tourism

 If you’re intrigued by the ocean’s smallest critters, then check out Benny’s Place.
 Among the gorgeous coral, you’ll be able to look out for mantis shrimps, scribbled pipefish, splendid gobies and more.
 There are also some bigger fish to find along the way, from the rumoured leopard shark to the honeycomb moray.

-And for more dive sites to check out, dive into the 10 Best Dive Sites in Tonga and the 10 Best Dive Sites in Vava’u.
+For more dive sites to check out, dive into the 10 Best Dive Sites in Tonga!

+5 Best Dive Sites in Ha'apai(c) Tonga Ministry of Tourism